 - 2.9 The Council acknowledges that in certain circumstances the costs associated with a development may be such that all the issues which ideally should be included within a planning obligation cannot be addressed without the scheme becoming unviable. - 2.10 If a developer considers that the Council is placing unreasonable obligations upon a development scheme, the Council will require a developer to adopt an 'open book' approach, whereby relevant development finances are shared with Council officers and/or an appropriate assessor carrying out an independent financial appraisal, in order to provide appropriate and necessary information to support such a claim.
-For a full independent appraisal of the scheme's viability to be carried out, using a residual land valuation methodology, the following information must be provided: - a) Supporting reports for site abnormals etc. - b) QS cost assessment the evidence should include a current day full build cost estimate, not summary, showing how the costs have been estimated (and include a full breakdown of both gross and net internal areas). - c) Market evidence this needs to comprise: - (i) Estimate of sales/rental values - (ii) Market evidence in support of the sales/rental values - (iii) Values assessed for affordable housing. - d) Detailed valuation reports (include tenures, easements, description etc.).
+For a full independent appraisal of the scheme's viability to be carried out, using a residual land valuation methodology, the following information must be provided: - a) Supporting reports for site abnormals etc. - b) QS cost assessment the evidence should include a current day full build cost estimate, not summary, showing how the costs have been estimated (and include a full breakdown of both gross and net internal areas). - c) Market evidence this needs to comprise: - Estimate of sales/rental values (i) - Market evidence in support of the sales/rental values (ii) - (iii) Values assessed for affordable housing. - d) Detailed valuation reports (include tenures, easements, description etc.).
 This needs to include a valuation of the site in its existing or potential or alternative use with an explanation showing how these values have been assessed and supporting evidence as appropriate. - e) Viability appraisal including cash flow.
-This needs to be an electronic viability appraisal model, and should be provided as an Excel document to see how the calculations have been done. - f) Development programme this would show the anticipated period involved in development, including pre-build, build period and marketing period. - If issues of viability arise and there is a need for the Council to obtain independent valuation and financial advice, it will be expected that the costs from this would be met by the developer. - 2.11 If the Council agrees that a development cannot reasonably afford to meet all of the Council's specified requirements, these requirements will then be prioritised by the Council in negotiation with the developer, subject to the proposal being acceptable in all other respects.
+This needs to be an electronic viability appraisal model, and should be provided as an Excel document to see how the calculations have been done. - f) Development programme this would show the anticipated period involved in development, including pre-build, build period and marketing period.

+If issues of viability arise and there is a need for the Council to obtain independent valuation and financial advice, it will be expected that the costs from this would be met by the developer.

+- 2.11 If the Council agrees that a development cannot reasonably afford to meet all of the Council's specified requirements, these requirements will then be prioritised by the Council in negotiation with the developer, subject to the proposal being acceptable in all other respects.
 While commercially sensitive information and detailed figures will be treated in confidence, it may be necessary to report the key issues and broad conclusions in reports to elected members at the time of their consideration of a planning application. - 2.12 In assessing the precise nature of on-site and off-site planning obligations to be required on individual sites, the Council will take into account viability considerations.
-Proposals may be considered unviable owing to unforeseen and abnormal costs associated with the development.
-The Council does however expect that abnormal costs will have been reflected in any residual land valuation, which should inform the land purchase price, and should not therefore affect a developer's ability to meet planning obligations.
-However, consistent with the advice relating to pre-application discussions, the Council will be seeking to agree draft heads of terms prior to submission of an application and any likely difficulties should be brought to the attention of the Council at this pre-application stage.
-This will avoid delays to the planning application process and will also avoid planning applications being refused on the basis of non-compliance with planning obligation requirements.